PokemonAutomation/ComputerControl/Wiki/Hardware/README.md

 1. You have a working [microcontroller setup](https://github.com/PokemonAutomation/Microcontroller) and you know how to run microcontroller programs.
 2. You have computer running 64-bit Windows.
 As of this writing, no platforms other than 64-bit Windows are supported.
+3. Windows 11 has problems that are out of our control.
+Do not use Windows 11.
+Downgrade to Windows 10 if possible.
-3. You have a regular Switch (not a Switch Lite) if you want to use programs requiring video feedback.
+4. You have a regular Switch (not a Switch Lite) if you want to use programs requiring video feedback.
-4. Be willing to spend an additional $20 - $50 USD for the new hardware.
+5. Be willing to spend an additional $20 - $50 USD for the new hardware.

 Your computer must be sufficiently powerful: